k2s/sysadmin/delta.chat/README.md

 file to delta.chat and linked to it from `/etc/nginx/sites-enabled/` to make it active.
 A copy of the file is in this repository as well.

+**To do:** The links to the blogposts at https://delta.chat/en/blog still don't work, i.e. they always point to the main page, not to the preview.
+Inserting the PR ID to the URL is a workaround, until we have fixed this.

 ### Download directory

 So I created the `/var/www/html/download/android/` directory, and used wget to